microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme.md

  3. **Syntax dependecy**: Some data entities or views may have syntax that are not supported in synapse.
 CDMUtil contain ReplaceViewSyntax.json file to replace some such known syntax changes.
 Additional replacement can be added in the file if required.

 ### Metadata add-in not enabled
-Once you have created Tables as view or external table.
-You can create additional view on Synapse Serverless.
-Customer that are using BYOD for reporting and BI scenarios with Dynamics 365 for Finance and Operations Apps, may wants to create BYOD Statging table or Data Entity Schema as view so that their reports and solution can work without much of change.
-As you might know that Data entities in AXDB are nothing but views, so you can copy the view definition and create that on Synapse SQL Serveless to get the same schema as you have in BYOD.
+Once you have created Tables as view or external table, you can create additional view on Synapse Serverless.
+Customers that are using BYOD for reporting and BI scenarios with Dynamics 365 for Finance and Operations Apps, may want to create BYOD Statging table or Data Entity Schema as view so that their reports and solution can work without much change.
+As you might know, data entities in AXDB are nothing but views, so you can copy the view definition and create that on Synapse SQL Serveless to get the same schema as you have in BYOD.
-Once tables views are present you can copy the view definition of Data entities from AXDB and create view on synapse.
-Sometime entities may have several level of dependencies on tables or views and help with that you can use bellow script that you can execute on the AXDB and get the view definition with dependencies
+Once tables views are present you can copy the view definition of data entities from AXDB and create view on Synapse.
+Sometimes entities may have several level of dependencies on tables or views, and to help with that you can use the below script that you can execute on the AXDB and get the view definition with dependencies:

 ![View Definition and Dependency](/Analytics/CDMUtilSolution/ViewsAndDependencies.sql)